XP-NETWORK/new-wiki/docs/Whitepaper3.0/aggregator.md

 **Analyses & Statistics**

 To help the users make educated decisions about the assets they wish to purchase, our trade charts and graphs illustrate different aspects of the NFT markets, such as:

 - Historical prices for chains
 - Historical prices for NFT collections
 - Historical prices for individual NFTs
 - Historical Volume of trades for chains
 - Historical Volume of transactions for NFT collections
 - Historical Volume of transactions for individual NFTs
 - Number of distinct users

-**Quigon Ownership Benefits & Cashback**
+**XP.NETWORK Ownership Benefits & Cashback**

-A user who staked QUIGON tokens can additionally benefit from using the Quigon tools.
-Every transaction in the NFT Aggregator or the Bridge returns and stakes some $QUIGON on behalf of the user.
+A user who staked XP.NETWORK tokens can additionally benefit from using the XP.NETWORK tools.
+Every transaction in the NFT Aggregator or the Bridge returns and stakes some $XP.NETWORK on behalf of the user.
 The cost of the bought NFT, the amount of staked tokens and the period they were staked for have a substantial impact on the size of the rewards.
-For more details and the rewards breakdown, see the Quigon Token Utility section of the present paper.
+For more details and the rewards breakdown, see the XP.NETWORK Token Utility section of the present paper.

 **Free NFT Minting**